 Smart buildings, or structures that use automated processes and connected technology powered by the Internet of Things (IoT), have been around for more than a decade.
 Once considered cost-prohibitive for many organizations, they are becoming more accessible.
 Smart building elements, such as intelligent lighting, heating, cooling, and security, allow facilities managers to be more responsive and efficient.
 They can also monitor environmental factors, such as temperature and humidity.

-Using IoT sensors, smart building technologies are always collecting data about the workplace and the workforce, which can help FMs make adjustments faster.
+Using IoT sensors, smart building facilities management technologies are always collecting data about the workplace and the workforce, which can help FMs make adjustments faster.

 For example, you can easily adjust temperature and lighting based on occupancy.
 And when these technologies are connected to an integrated workplace management system (IWMS), all of that data is consolidated into a single platform where you and your team can make better-informed decisions.

-Like smart buildings, IoT sensors unlock valuable insights facilities managers can use to reduce real estate costs and improve the workplace experience.
-Sensors can also make room booking, maintenance, and asset management more efficient.
+Like smart buildings, IoT sensors unlock valuable insights facility management leaders can use to reduce real estate costs and improve the overall workplace experience for employees.
+Integrating sensors with your facility management system can also make room booking, maintenance, and asset management more efficient.